awes-io/auth/README.md

 ],
 ```

-Several new .env variables needed if additional modules were enabled in config:
+Several .env variables required if additional modules were enabled in config:

 ```php
 # SOCIALITE GITHUB